 Reading– We continue our reading journey with All About Reading Level 4.
 This is the final reading level!
 The stories are just delightful, and the students learn so many more phonograms and various story elements.

 Poetry– We choose poems from The Harp and the Laurel Wreath.

 History– 3rd grade is the first year we formally do history.
-In previous years, the kids just learn through picture books and various other ways.
-For 3rd grade I like the gentle but informative Story of Civilization Vol. 1 The Ancient World from TAN books.
+In previous years, the kids just learn through picture books and trips to the museum.
+Story of Civilization Vol. 1 The Ancient World from TAN books is a great starting point for formal learning of history.
 Story of Civilization tells history through various stories and has great accompanying videos and activities.
 There are also maps for each chapter so that the children can make connections of historical locations to modern ones.
 I love to read D’Aulaire books along with our history and D’Aulaire’s Book of Greek Myths work well here.
 These can be found at Beautiful Feet Books.